codacy-badger/taCOSMOStlytastegood-iet-2019/README.md

-# Integration and Verification Techniques Homework
+# Welcome

-This repository serves as a homework assignment for the course Integration and Verification Techniques in Budapest University of Technology and Economics, Hungary.
+This repository serves as a **homework assignment for the course Integration and Verification Techniques** in Budapest University of Technology and Economics, Hungary.
 We aim to validate and improve the functionality and code quality of the mathematical library Cosmos.
-To stay within the scope of a homework assignment, we only analyze a fraction of the whole library and all unnecessary files were removed.
+To stay within the scope of a homework assignment, *we only analyze a fraction of the whole library* and all unnecessary files were removed.

+Below is the complete description of the Cosmos library.

 # Cosmos